Maltepe-University-SWEng/term-project-team-3/README.md

 - Set up the initial project structure.

 ## Next Steps
+- Collect a data collection for training
 - Begin fine-tuning the Mistral AI model.
 - Develop and integrate the user interface.
+- Test for end-to-end

 ## Getting Started TODO
 Instructions on how to set up and run the project will be added soon.